-- (i) temporary differences on the initial recognition of assets and liabilities in a transaction that is not a business combination and that affects neither accounting nor taxable profits (losses) at the time of the transaction; - (ii) temporary differences related to investments in subsidiaries, associates and joint arrangements to the extent that the Group is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and - (iii) taxable temporary differences arising on the initial recognition of goodwill.
+- (i) temporary differences on the initial recognition of assets and liabilities in a transaction that is not a business combination and (i) that affects neither accounting nor taxable profits (losses) at the time of the transaction; (ii) there are no equivalent taxable and deductible temporary differences. - (ii) temporary differences related to investments in subsidiaries, associates and joint arrangements to the extent that the Group is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and - (iii) taxable temporary differences arising on the initial recognition of goodwill.